Proposed and finalised policy changes

 The amending SEPP updates the existing provisions of the Transport and Infrastructure SEPP to be responsive to changes in technology and consumer demand.

-The electric vehicle charging unit webpage answers frequently asked questions about installing an electric vehicle charging unit and explains the relevant planning provisions in the Transport and Infrastructure SEPP.
+Electric vehicle charging units answers frequently asked questions about installing an electric vehicle charging unit and explains the relevant planning provisions in the Transport and Infrastructure SEPP.